CONFIG.SYS

 After I trained the model on that data I tried to predict the category with some obviously failing and succeeding builds.
 But the results even for those obvious cases where inconclusive.

 It soon became obvious to me that the major problem was that the training data set was far too small and too little diverse for a model to be trained.
-And since AI models are only as good as their data this naive approach was doomed to fail right from the start.
+And since AI models are only as good as their data

 So I needed more data.
 But in order for me to gain some further knowledge and see how things work, I decided to simplify my goal.